 The NHTSA also recommends looking for cars with driver assistance technologies, such as forward collision warning, lane departure warning, rearview video, and automatic emergency braking.
 Of course, you should not overlook the important role of seat belts, air bags, and a tire pressure monitoring system.
 These features combined with the ratings outlined above can help you determine just how safe that car you’re eyeing is.
 You can check on a specific car through the NHTSA website and also the IIHS website.

-Car and Driver looked at scores from both groups to select the top ten safest cars for 2019.
+Car and Driver looked at scores from both groups to select the top ten safest cars.
 That list includes Genesis G80, Honda Insight, Hyundai Sonata, Kia Optima, Lincoln Continental, Mercedez-Benz E-class, Subaru Impreza, Subaru Legacy, Subaru Outback, and Toyota Camry.

 Reading up on a car’s safety ratings might not be as fun as testing out the heated seats or the satellite radio, but it is important.
 In the event of a crash, you will care a lot more about the safety features than the entertainment package.
 And while we hope you never find yourself putting the safety features of your own car to the test, if you are injured in an accident, we’re here to help.
 Contact us for your free consultation.